Are There Any Dangers With Air Purifiers?

 Air purifiers, like any electrical appliances, can experience malfunctions or component failures over time.
 In some cases, repairing or replacing faulty parts can be costly, especially if the purifier is no longer under warranty.
 Understanding the warranty terms and considering the availability and affordability of replacement parts is important when purchasing an air purifier to avoid unexpected expenses in the future.

-See also Do Doctors Recommend Air Purifiers?
+See also Do Air Purifiers Really Work?

 Privacy and Security Risks